harrisonlab/phytophthora_fragariae/popgen_analysis/pre_SNP_calling_cleanup.md

 ## Remove multimapping reads, discordant reads.
 PCR and optical duplicates, and add read group and sample name to each mapped read (preferably, the shortest ID possible)
 Convention used:
 qsub $scripts/sub_pre_snp_calling.sh <INPUT SAM FILE> <SAMPLE_ID>
+This needs to use samtools 0.1.18 - hash out 1.5 from profile while this is run

 ```bash
 for Strain in A4 Bc1 Bc16 Bc23 Nov27 Nov5 Nov71 Nov77 Nov9 ONT3 SCRP245_v2 SCRP249 SCRP324 SCRP333